arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 ## Pre-requisites
 ### 1. Downloading the data dump
 You first need to download the quarterly updated data dump of any of the Stack Exchange sites as explained [here](https://stackoverflow.com/help/data-dumps).
 We have utilized the data dump published in October 2025 for   _Stack Overflow_ which is the oldest among 182 Stack Exchange sites with the largest data dump to show the effectiveness of the proposed method.
+### 2. Programming Languages, Tools, Operating System and Database Management System Used
+You need to have the following up and running before following the procedure.
+1. Windows based Operating System (we have tested the procedure on Windows 10 Pro and Windows 11 Pro).
+2. Python (we used Python version 3.13.5 which was installed through Anaconda Distribution; you can install Python directly but we preferred Anaconda distribution as it contains Jupyter notebook).
+3. Jupyter Notebook (to run the Python scripts provided in the paper; you may use command prompt or some other IDE if you have some experience of Python programming).
+4. MS SQL Server Developer Edition (the database management system to store data; the Express Edition is not suitable due to 10GB database size limitation).
+[Download SQL Server 2025 Developer Edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+5. SQL Server Management Studio (SSMS) (a graphical user interface (GUI) based tool to play with data so that you don't have to use command prompt).
+[Download SSMS](https://learn.microsoft.com/en-us/ssms/install/install).
+6. Git Bash (you need to install Git on Windows; Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience).
+[Download Git for Windows /x64 Setup](https://git-scm.com/install/windows).